humont/Rainier/Technotes/SystemTableOrganization.markdown

 This table includes information about files — suites, user data — that are mounted as part of the database.

+## Errors: system.errors

+The names are numbers — error codes — and the value of each is a string describing the error.

 ## Search Paths: system.paths

 This provides paths to use when resolving an address, in search order.
 For instance, @system.verbs and @system.constants are included, so you can refer to `file.readWholeFile` instead of having to type `system.verbs.file.readWholeFile`.

+The list looks like this:

+@root
+@system.verbs
+@system.constants
+@system.errors
+@system.environment
+@suites